-In our blog post “Abdominal fat – how to reduce it”, we stress the importance reducing simple carbohydrates.
+In our blog post “Abdominal fat – how to reduce it”, we stress the importance of reducing simple carbohydrates.

-These are found in food and drinks containing a lot of sugar, Also as a rule of thumb white foods not made from whole grains are also a simple carbohydrate. – white “fluffy” bread, potatoes, and pastas.
+These are found in food and drinks containing a lot of sugar, Also as a rule of thumb white foods not made from whole grains are also a simple carbohydrate. – white “fluffy” bread, potatoes, and pasta.

 Reducing fat from your Belly?

 Lower your calorie intake and increase your caloric burn.
 View your body like the petrol tank in your car and try to run it with the gauge nearing empty…rather than your current practice of treating your body as if it is a fuel tank constantly running on full.
-If you carry the majority of your weight around your midsection, you will mostly likely have an easier time getting rid of the weight if you eat a little less and move a little more.
+If you carry the majority of your weight around your midsection, you will most likely have an easier time getting rid of the weight if you eat a little less and move a little more.

-Some simple tips to reducing calories:
+Some simple tips for reducing calories:

 • Reduce your portion sizes